 The Central Otago wine region is the world’s southernmost commercial wine-growing area.
 The area is most famous for its Pinot Noir.
 The closest wine region to Queenstown is the stunning Gibbston Valley, which is just a 20-minute drive from the town.

-There are lots of different wine tours to choose from in Queenstown from a guided E-bike wine tour to a fun hop-on-hop-off bus, and there’s even a super-luxurious helicopter wine tour.
+There are lots of different wine tours to choose from in Queenstown from a self-guided bike wine tour to a fun hop-on-hop-off bus, and there’s even a tour led by a sommelier, so you can get into deep into the details of the wine-making process!
 There’s definitely a wine tour for everyone and every budget in Queenstown.

-Although, this full-day tour option takes you to some of the best wineries in Queenstown.
-It is a guided tour that brings you to both the Gibbston Valley and the Bannockburn wine regions with stops in the historic towns of Cromwell and Arrowtown.
+Although this full-day tour option takes you to some of the best wineries in Queenstown and provides a gourmet lunch to pair with the wine.
+It is a guided tour that brings you to both the Gibbston Valley and the Bannockburn wine regions in New Zealand with stops in the historic towns of Cromwell and Arrowtown.
 Allow 6.5 hours in total for this tour.

 Day trip to Arrowtown